 Hence, the caveat here is that only freshly served ceviche should be taken, since the “heating” method here doesn’t completely get rid of potential germs in the seafood.
 However, this is different for Aguachile, where the seafood is marinated in the heated/cooked sauce and served.

-Red Aguachile (Aguachile Rojo) is a sauce typical to residents of Nayar mountains.
-It is composed of red chili peppers, Habanero red sauce (Huichol salsa) and oftentimes some tomatoes.
+Red Aguachile or otherwise called “rojo” is a sauce typical to residents of the Nayar mountains.
+It is composed of red chili peppers, Habanero red sauce (Huichol salsa), and oftentimes some tomatoes.
 The Cora people (indigenes of the nayar mountains) are located in Nayarit state, a boundary from Sinaloa in the north and west of the pacific ocean.

 Famous for its fishing and agricultural practice, their adoption of the Aguachile dish into their taste comes as no surprise, given their proximity to Sinaloa.